-This section lets you add internal links.
-Enter a word or keyword phrase related to the title of the post or page you want to hyperlink in the Search field.
-WordPress automatically begins looking for related posts and pages containing those words …
+Begin typing a word or keyword phrase you want to link to in the Search field.
+WordPress will automatically search for related posts and pages containing these words.

-Click on the title of post or page you want to link to, and the URL of your selected item automatically gets inserted into the destination URL field …
+Click on the title of post or page you want to link to and the item’s URL will automatically be inserted into the destination URL field.

-You are not just limited to standard posts or pages.
-You can also link to custom WordPress post types like products, testimonials, slides, videos, categories, portfolios, image galleries, etc.
+You are not just limited to posts or pages, however.
+You can also link to custom post types like products, testimonials, slides, videos, categories, portfolios, image galleries, etc.

-If you want to open your link in a new window, select the Open link in a new window/tab box and click the Add Link button to create your internal link …
+If you want your linked content to open in a new browser window, select the Open link in a new window/tab box and click the Add Link button.

 WordPress Automatically Detects Broken Links